Kubernetes and Docker: What’s the difference?

 What is a container?

-A container is a way to run an application, which surrounds it, and its dependencies, with a virtual “wall”, which isolates it from other applications on the computer.
+A container is a way to package and run an application, that surrounds it with a virtual wall, which isolates it from other applications on the computer.

-Docker promises the ability to package applications and their dependencies into lightweight containers that move easily between different distros, start up quickly and are isolated from each other.
+Docker promises the ability to package applications and their dependencies into lightweight containers that move easily between different [Linux distributions], start up quickly and are isolated from each other.

-Consistent… meaning that every time you run a Docker container, it should run the same way.
+• Consistent… meaning that every time you run a Docker container, it runs the same way, even on a different system.

 Let’s look a bit more about the features of Docker.

-In Linux, the technology already existed to create containers and containerised apps.
-But it was a little esoteric and hard to understand.
+In Linux, the technology to create containers and containerised apps has existed for a while.
+But it was a little esoteric and required a lot of knowledge to use.

-Docker made it much easier for developers to understand and use container technology, by creating some useful features, like:
+Docker made it far easier for developers to understand and use container technology, by creating some useful features, like:

-) which creates and runs containers on your computer -
+• Docker Engine – a command line tool (docker) which creates and runs containers on your computer

-The Dockerfile – a language for building container images
+• The Dockerfile – a language that describes how to build container images

 Getting started with Docker